AlexCharlton/lemna/docs/tutorial.md

 You'll notice that the example lives in the `lemna-baseview` project.
 This's because Lemna is designed to be able to run in any "backend" that implements the [`Window`] trait.
 Backends handle opening a window, receiving events like mouse clicks, and other interactions with your OS's window manager. `lemna-baseview` uses a (forked) [baseview](https://github.com/AlexCharlton/baseview) backend, and it's by far the most functional backend today.

 Since all of our examples use more or less the same `main` function, we will elide it in the future unless there's a reason not to.
-Any time we define a `main` function it's then used the all in the succeeding examples until it's again redefined.
+Any time we define a `main` function it's then used in all the succeeding examples until it's again redefined.
 You can find all tutorial examples [here](https://github.com/AlexCharlton/lemna/tree/main/backends/baseview/examples/tutorial).

-## An introduction to Components
+## An introduction to Components and Nodes
-TODO: overview of features
+Individually, a [`Component`] can do a couple of neat things: They can draw to the screen, and handle any events that gets passed their way.
+But it's when you combine them with other Components that things really start to cook.

+In Lemna, you never create a `Component` on its own, you always attach it to a [`Node`]. `Node`s hold an instance of a `Component` as well as a [`Layout`][layout::Layout], which tells Lemna where to position this `Component` instance.
+The [`view`][Component#view] method of a `Component` is used to define what `Node`s it will create.
+You can also [`push`][Node#push] a `Node` onto another (as long as it's holding a "container" `Component`).
+You can `push` as many "child" nodes onto a `Node` as you like.
+In doing so, you construct the graph that represents your application.

+Let's see what this looks like with an example.
+Here we have an App that isn't too different from the first, but we're defining a new `Component` called `BlueBorder`.
+A `BlueBorder` `Node` will wrap any of its child `Nodes` in a blue `Div`.
+The `Div` has a `padding` of 10 pixels specified, so our "border" will be 10 pixels wide.

 ```
 use lemna::{widgets::*, *};